PostgreSQL For Loop

 • First, specify the name of the table that you want to update by using update keyword.

-• Second, specify column name and new values that want to update by SET keyword.
-If column do not appear in the SET clause , it will retains it’s original value.
+• Second, specify the column name and new values that you want to update by SET keyword.
+If a column does not appear in the SET clause, it will retain its original value.

 • Third, which rows to update by using where clause.

-• Note: Where clause is optional. if you omit the where clause it will update all rows at the same time.
+• Note: The WHERE clause is optional.
+If you omit the WHERE clause, it will update all rows simultaneously.

-The returning clause returns the update values of rows.
+The returning clause returns the updated values of rows.

-When the update statement gets executed successfully, it will provide tag:
+When the update statement gets executed successfully, it will provide the tag:

 UPDATE COUNT;

-The following example shows for loop with update keyword:
+The following example shows a for loop with the update keyword:

 create or replace function agg_loop()